QubesOS/qubes-doc/user/advanced-topics/resize-disk-image.rst

-If you have a SSD see `here <https://forum.qubes-os.org/t/19054>`__ for information on using fstrim.
+If you have a SSD see :topic:`here <19054>` for information on using fstrim.